X-ray: 20th century and beyond

 In 1914, Marie Curie developed radiological cars to support soldiers injured in World War I. The cars would allow for rapid X-ray imaging of wounded soldiers so battlefield surgeons could quickly and more accurately operate.

 From the early 1920s through to the 1950s, X-ray machines were developed to assist in the fitting of shoes and were sold to commercial shoe stores.
-Concerns regarding the impact of frequent or poorly controlled use were expressed in the 1950s, leading to the practice's eventual end that decade.
+Concerns regarding the impact of frequent or poorly controlled use were expressed in the 1950s, leading to the practice's eventual decline.
+Canberra proposed a ban in 1957, while Switzerland prohibited the machines in 1989.

-The X-ray microscope was developed during the 1950s.
+The X-ray microscope was developed during the late 1940s and early 1950s.

-The Chandra X-ray Observatory, launched on July 23, 1999, has been allowing the exploration of the very violent processes in the universe which produce X-rays.
+The Chandra X-ray Observatory, launched on 23 July 1999, has been allowing the exploration of the very violent processes in the universe that produce X-rays.
 Unlike visible light, which gives a relatively stable view of the universe, the X-ray universe is unstable.
 It features stars being torn apart by black holes, galactic collisions, and novae, and neutron stars that build up layers of plasma that then explode into space.

 An X-ray laser device was proposed as part of the Reagan Administration's Strategic Defense Initiative in the 1980s, but the only test of the device (a sort of laser "blaster" or death ray, powered by a thermonuclear explosion) gave inconclusive results.
 For technical and political reasons, the overall project (including the X-ray laser) was defunded (though was later revived by the second Bush Administration as National Missile Defense using different technologies).

 Phase-contrast X-ray imaging refers to a variety of techniques that use phase information of an X-ray beam to form the image.
 Due to its good sensitivity to density differences, it is especially useful for imaging soft tissues.
 It has become an important method for visualizing cellular and histological structures in a wide range of biological and medical studies.
-There are several technologies being used for X-ray phase-contrast imaging, all utilizing different principles to convert phase variations in the X-rays emerging from an object into intensity variations.
+There are several technologies being used for X-ray phase-contrast imaging, all using different principles to convert phase variations in the X-rays emerging from an object into intensity variations.
 These include propagation-based phase contrast, Talbot interferometry, refraction-enhanced imaging, and X-ray interferometry.
 These methods provide higher contrast compared to normal absorption-based X-ray imaging, making it possible to distinguish from each other details that have almost similar density.
 A disadvantage is that these methods require more sophisticated equipment, such as synchrotron or microfocus X-ray sources, X-ray optics, and high resolution X-ray detectors.